UESBTC/DenseNet-Tensorflow/README.md

 # DenseNet-Tensorflow
 **Not finished yet**
 Implementing by Tensorflow, train and evaluate DenseNet based on CIFAR-100 dataset.
 We have trained the network and release the [weight files](https://drive.google.com/open?id=1lUXFS7Dn7e8YUnVTLsJREvWUJ62yoc0A).
-The accuracy reach 81.7% after training for 300 epoches.
+The accuracy reaches 81.7% after training for 300 epoches.
 ## How to Use
 1. Download CIFAR-100 dataset(the Python version) from [here](http://www.cs.toronto.edu/~kriz/cifar.html)
 2. Unpack it to  ./DenseNet-Tensorflow